kuzudb/kuzudb.github.io/docs/cypher/query-clauses/limit.md

 <img src="running-example.png" width="800">

 # Limit
 Limit controls the number of tuples returned from a query.
 It is often used within in an [ORDER BY](order-by.md) clause to fetch the top N tuples from the query result.
+Note: skip accepts any expressions that can be evaluated to an integer.

 ## Examples:
 1. returns the top three oldest users.